SimonHFrost/resume/contents/index.md

 	- Front-end Developer
 	- Oct 2014 - Jan 2016
 	- Javascript, AngularJS, Ruby on Rails, Gulp, HAML, Sass
+	- Scrum

-	At Blacklane I worked on the second version of the web application which served over 150,000 views a month.
+	At Blacklane I improved and maintained the second version of a limo booking application which served over 150,000 views a month.

-	Tech5 'Fastest growing startup in Germany' in 2015.
+	Blacklane received Tech5 'Fastest growing startup in Germany' in 2015, processes were continuously revised and updated

 	I continued to make improvements related to booking, ride listings, ride ratings, and other static marketing related pages.

-	The main feature set I worked on was a corporate portal which provided features targeted towards enterprise customers that booked rides at a higher capacity.
-This required constant collaboration with product managers, UX, and other engineers.
+	Features I worked on included a corporate portal, booking form additions and modifications, visual enhancements

 	- Telogis
 	- Route Delivery Optimization and Logistics